hreikin/p2pool-api/README.md

 ## Installation

-The module can be installed from Github with pip:
+The module can be installed from PyPi or Github with pip:

 ```
+pip install p2pool-api
+# or to install from the Github repository
 pip install p2pool-api@git+https://github.com/hreikin/p2pool-api.git@main
 ```